neo4j/neo4j-javascript-driver/packages/neo4j-driver-deno/README.md

 1. Copy `neo4j-driver-lite` and the Neo4j packages it uses into a subfolder here called `lib`.
 1. Rewrite all imports to Deno-compatible versions
-1. Replace the "node channel" with the "browser channel"
+1. Replace the "node channel" with the "deno channel"
 1. Test that the resulting driver can be imported by Deno and passes type checks

 It is not necessary to do any other setup first; in particular, you don't need